danielberkompas/danielberkompas.github.io/_posts/2016-01-28-seo-tags-in-phoenix.md

 end
 ```

-This approach has the advantage of cleaning up the controller, but I think it's a bit less clear where the titles and meta descriptions are being generated.
+This approach has the advantage of cleaning up the controller, but I think it's a bit less clear where the titles and meta descriptions are being generated, and it's not clearly better than the `render_existing` approach.

-## 3. Use a Plug
+## 4. Use a Plug

 A huge number of problems can be solved with Plug, so today, I thought I would try to use it to solve this problem.
 It's pretty simple to create a custom plug for this: